plugblockchain/common.js/README.md

 ## overview

-It is split up into a number of internal packages, namely utilities -
+This repository is split up into a number of internal packages, namely utilities -

 - [keyring](packages/keyring/) Keyring management
 - [util](packages/util/) General utilities